 An electronics assembler has different requirements.
 “All the workstations are electro-static dissipative, so they are an ideal solution for every department,” says Bob Smith, production manager for Automated Circuit Design.
 “In the kitting area, technicians can safely work with ESD-sensitive components; and in the assembly and production departments, every technician can perform the most precise processes effectively.
 The workstation provides the lighting needed to perform every task with attention to every detail.
 Additionally, the substantial shelving [provides space] to set up stations for testing completed products.”

 Sizing Up the Solution

-If your operating with a progressive work flow, you may want to configure your workbenches to create an integrated, moving production line.
-Flow racks can then be used to stage and deliver parts using gravity, reducing material handling time, point-of-use storage and costs.
+If you’re operating with a progressive workflow, you may want to configure your workbenches to create an integrated, moving production line.
+Flow racks stage and deliver parts using gravity, reducing material handling time, point-of-use storage and costs.

 If your team functions in cells or groups, it may be served best by different shaped configurations that encourage easy communication.
 Some workstations are available in modules, so they can easily be combined to create everything from in-line and in-line back-to-back configurations to T-, U-, X-, and Y-shaped configurations.

 Finally, consider mobile workbenches.
 Equipped with smooth-rolling casters, mobile workbenches are easily relocated.
 This will accommodate shop floor changes and simplify cleaning activities.

 “We took advantage of Lista International‘s mobility option to further meet our needs for flexibility- so important when we change shifts or applications and want to reconfigure the flow lines,” says Bill Hartman Sr., an industrial engineer with medical device manufacturer Nonin Medical Inc. ” Lista‘s smooth-operating casters allow two people to rearrange the production floor in just minutes.”